odysseus443/kmod-autosign/readme.md

 -  `sudo mokutil --import mok.der`

 # Notice
-  After the script installed it might not work immediately, please use script from this link: https://www.reddit.com/r/Fedora/comments/ktxulg/comment/gitx76s/?utm_source=share&utm_medium=web2x&context=3 to sign the kernel first since there might not be a newer kernel version for the program to detect and the program will think the kernel is not updated so it will not run the signing process.
+The service should work immediately if `/etc/autosign.conf` does not exist and the script will treat all the module as first run and sign the kernel recordingly, if there is a newer kernel present it will sign the newest one, otherwise it will sign the current kernel.

+The logs are at `/var/log/autosigner.log`

 # Installation:
 - `sudo chmod +x setup.sh`